-This post was inspired by a members comment (featured in the post below) with a trainer telling her, basically, after 20 not to bother with trying to have a tight hot body.
+This post was inspired by a member’s comment (featured in the post below) relaying how a trainer told her basically not to bother trying to have a tight, hot body after the age of 20.
 I encourage non-members to read the intro in the previous post.

-This is a pretty common belief right, what this trainer said?
-You would think so looking at some of these quotes, even from actors who have all the goods right?
+What the trainer said is a pretty common belief, right?
+You would think so after reading these quotes, even the ones by actors who have all the goods, right?

 Yeah, I call bulls**t on all fronts.
-In the post below, I talk about everything you need to do in order keep your youth and get it back if you lost it.
+In the post below, I discuss everything you need to do in order keep your youthfulness and get it back if you have lost it.
 For everyone else, here are a few observations.